-According to symptoms and test results patient could be euthyroid, transintly hyperthyroid, subclinical, moderate or severe hypothyroid.
+According to symptoms and test results patient could be euthyroid, transintly hyperthyroid, subclinical, mild, moderate or severe hypothyroid.
 The extreme manifestation of hypothyroidism myxedema coma is a rare condition and occurs most often in elderly people.

 TSH raises in proportion to degree of hypothyroidism.
 Increased TSH is earliest evidence of hypothyroidism and normally is sufficient to make the diagnosis.
 However, the measurement of free form of T4 and T3 thyroid hormones and thyroid antibodies are helpful to establish the cause of hypothyroidism.

 In the beginning of Hashimoto’s disease some people experience symptoms of hyperthyroidism before they progress to the hypothyroidism.
 The antibodies cause inflammation and the thyroid gland slowly dies off leading to the release of excess thyroid hormone and hyperthyroid symptoms.
 This period of transient hyperthyroidism is called hashitoxicosis.

 The person could show the following hyperthyroid symptoms: anxiety, insomnia, nervousness, trembling, heart palpitations, high blood pressure, increased sweating, heat intolerance and rapid temporary weight loss.
 Once the hyperthyroid phase is over thyroid gland is unable to produce adequate amount of thyroid hormones and hypothyroidism occurs.

 Euthyroid means normal thyroid function.
 Most euthyroid individuals have TSH between 0.4 and 2.5 mIU/L, and T4 and T3 in a normal range.